zgsec/WarDriving/README.md

 Password: raspberry
 ```

-6. BE SURE TO CHANGE THE DEFAULT CREDENTIALS!
-You can do this using the setup GUI:
+6. **BE SURE TO CHANGE THE DEFAULT CREDENTIALS!
+You can do this using the setup**:

 ```sudo raspi-config```  or by just typing :  ```passwd```